 You won't find Starling on the stock market, and that is because it is privately owned.
 24% are owned by CEO and founder Anne Boden, employees and ex-employees, and an employee benefits trust set up for employees.
 The rest are private investors.

 What are the benefits of Starling bank?

-You now know what Starling is about, but you are probably wondering if it's worth setting up an account and what you actually get with this bank.
+You now know what Starling is about, but you probably wonder if it's worth setting up an account and what you actually get with this bank.
 Here's a breakdown of all the features:

-The core of the difference with a Starling current account compared with other bank accounts is its innovative app.
+The core difference with a Starling current account compared with other bank accounts is its innovative app.

 Designed in my opinion with you in mind, Starling gives you information at your fingertips so that you can take control of your spending.

 Here's what you can do in the app:

 If you've ever lost or had your card stolen, you know how scary the experience is.
 If this happens with a Starling card, all you need to do is open up your Starling bank app, tap the card and just lock the card.

 This will block all payments from your current account.
 You can do this in seconds!